-You go to the bank for a loan and lender recognizes if SBA 504 loan is a good fit and calls SCKEDD to determine if the project is eligible.
+Contact your preferred bank for a loan.
+If the lender recognizes than an SBA 504 loan is a good fit, they will proceed to contact SCKEDD to determine if the project is eligible.

 Once the loan is approved by the bank, the bank sends the loan to SCKEDD so we can begin the underwriting process.

 When the loan package is complete and approved by our Loan Review Committee, we submit it to SBA.